This Advanced Trade Finance course can also be presented face to face in-house or via live in-house webinar.

 The Current Market Place

-- Recent evolution and current developments
+- Recent evolution and current developments –Brexit hangs over the UK

 - The challenge of emerging markets

-- The challenge of China
+- The dominance of China

 - The traditional three bands of clients: Global and Large Corporate, MME’s, the rest!

-- Understanding trade finance at a fundamental level.’
+- Understanding trade finance at a fundamental level.

 - Typical users of Trade Finance products and services